instana/instana-buildpacks/google-cloud-platform/cloud-run/README.md

 And if you do not already have an Instana dashboard, there is the [free trial of Instana](https://www.instana.com/trial/#instana-cnb-buildpacks), no string attached, just a click away.

+## There is more!

+Instana's support of Google Cloud Run using this Cloud Native Buildpack is just the beginning.

+Head over the [Instana on Google Cloud Platform](https://www.instana.com/google-cloud-application-monitoring/) page to learn what else Instana works great with!

 ![Instana free trial!](assets/stan-gcp.png)